shamy1st/data-structure/README.md

   * **heap sort**
     * insert all array elments to a heap
     * remove one by one and put them to the array in order
-    * no you have sorted array
+    * now you have sorted array

   * **priority queue**
     * look at PriorityQueue section with Heap